Updated May 1, 2018

 Without further ado, here is a list of fantastic distilleries in Buffalo, NY:

 Each one of the distilleries on this list offers something unique and inherently their own.
 Buffalo Distilling Co. recently opened the doors to its new distillery and tasting room located in the trendy Larkin District at 860 Seneca Street.
 The operation is housed in the former Duchmann & Sons Carriage Mfg building, which is a stunning reminder of Buffalo’s notable industrial past.
 Coincidentally this location is merely a mile away from its 1883 original location on William and Pratt Streets.
 This new location offers a tasting room, retail space, along with distillery tours, and a private event space.

 The Tommyrotter’s Club was a band of rebellious craftsmen and artisans in the early 29th century who sought adventure, mischief, and inspiration in nature.
 These same qualities are at the heart of the spirits distilled at Tommyrotter.
 Since opening its doors in 2015 they have been meticulously crafting small batch Gin and Vodka.
 Their mezzanine tasting and retail space is the perfect vantage point to take a peak of their impressive bottling operation.
 They are located at 500 Seneca Street, in the F.N.
-Burt Building, a 115-year-old paper box factory in the heart of buffalos historic Hydraulics manufacturing district.
-You’ll have to wait until the spring to visit their location as they are closed to the public for the winter but their products are readily available through the region and most recently distributed in Pennsylvania.
+Burt Building, a 115-year-old paper box factory in the heart of Buffalo’s historic Hydraulics manufacturing district.

 Lockhouse Distillery and Bar